wilfred11/expectation_maximization/README.md

   `p2=norm.pdf(x1, mean, sigma)`

 For every datapoint chances for both distributions are summed.
-When using two normal distributions C1=norm(0,1) and C2=norm(1,1) as centroids for the clusters, for one point 2 chances can be obtained:
+When using two normal distributions C1=norm(0,1) and C2=norm(1,1) as 'centroids' for the clusters, for one point 2 chances can be obtained:

     `x1=2`
     `p1 = norm.pdf(x1,0,1)`